Ben-Woolley/java-for-beginners/docs/PokemonSetUp.md

 5. Press next again
 ![importproject4](assets/pokemonsetup/importproject4.png)

-6. Press next again
+6. Make sure you have a project SDK selected, this is what will run your Java application.
+Click the + button and point at the `bin` directory inside where you installed your Java 8 JDK.
 ![importproject5](assets/pokemonsetup/importproject5.png)

 7. Press next one last time!
 ![importproject6](assets/pokemonsetup/importproject6.png)

 8. Now the project is ready to go!
-You can open up the folders and start coding away :)
+You can open up the folders and start coding away.
 ![project](assets/pokemonsetup/project.png)

 ---